Scottish Renaissance: Drama

+While McLellan's most successful plays were set in the distant historic past, Alexander Reid preferred a half-mythic milieu.
+His two best-known plays are The Lass wi' the Muckle Mou (1950), which drew on the legend of Thomas the Rhymer, and The Warld's Wonder (1953), about the mathematician and reputed magician Michael Scot.
+The Lass wi' the Muckle Mou was first staged at the Glasgow Citizens Theatre in November 1950.
+It was adapted as a television drama, first broadcast by the BBC on Tuesday 6 October 1953.
+The Warld's Wonder was produced at the Gateway in the autumn of 1958.

+Victor Carin, who became director of productions at the Gateway in 1963, contributed to the expansion of Scottish theatre's repertoire of works in translation.
+The Hypochonriack, his translation into Scots of Molière's The Imaginary Invalid, was performed by the Gateway Company during his first season in that role.

+His second translation, The Servant o' Twa Maisters, translated from Carlo Goldoni's The Servant of Two Masters was the Royal Lyceum Theatre Company's debut production in 1965.

+Sydney Goodsir Smith's most successful contribution to the drama of the Scottish Renaissance was The Wallace.
+Initially broadcast on radio in a BBC production by Finlay J. MacDonald on 30 November 1959, it was first staged at the Kirk's Assembly Hall in a production by Peter Potter as part of the 1960 Edinburgh International Festival.
+The play was revived by the Scottish Theatre Company in 1985.

 Music and dance

 The ideas of the Scottish Renaissance were brought to classical music by Francis George Scott (1880–1958), MacDiarmid's former teacher, who set to music several of the poet's works.
 Lancashire-born Ronald Stevenson (b.
 1938) collaborated with Scott and both wrote in twelve-tone technique.
 Stevenson developed a musical idiom derived from Scottish music, creating settings of folk songs including concertos for his instrument, the piano (1966 and 1972).
 He also adapted work by Scottish Renaissance poets such as MacDiarmid, Sorley Maclean and William Soutar.
 The influence of Dmitri Shostakovich (1906–1975) was evident in the initials used in his large-scale piano work Passacaglia on DSCH (1963).

 Robin Orr (1909–2006) and Cedric Thorpe Davie (1913–1983) were influenced by modernism and Scottish musical cadences.
 The influence of modernism can also be heard in the work of Erik Chisholm (1904–1965) in his Pibroch Piano Concerto (1930) and the Straloch suite for Orchestra (1933) and the sonata An Riobhan Dearg (1939).
 In 1928 he founded the Scottish Ballet Society (later the Celtic Ballet) with choreographer Margaret Morris, the long term partner of J. D. Fergusson.
 Together they created several ballets, including The Forsaken Mermaid (1940).
 He was also instrumental in the foundation of the Active Society for the Propagation of Contemporary Music, for which he brought leading composers to Glasgow to perform their work.